Wednesday, May 29, 2024

 Put another way, what researchers like Kemp and others are saying can be consistent with what John of Patmos saw in his visions.

 Let's put just one present day world context to wrap around just one of those that John wrote about in Revelation, specifically in Chapter 13.
-Keep in mind that John wrote in symbolisms and if we allow that the visions he saw were incomprehensible to him, he was describing them with images he could only put context to that were familiar to him as indigenous people in the American west first described the locomotive as iron horse, or guns as thunder sticks.
+Keep in mind that John wrote in symbolisms and if we allow that the visions he saw were incomprehensible to him, he was describing them with images he could only put context to that which were familiar to him as indigenous people in the American west first described the locomotive as iron horse, or guns as thunder sticks.

 John wrote about the beasts (not just one but two) right at the start of the chapter in verse 1: "Then I saw a beast come out of the sea with ten horns and seven heads; on its horns were ten crowns, and on its heads names of heresy".